cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<set>.contains(<entity>)`

-Function that evaluates to `true` if the operand is a member of the receiver on the left side of the function\.
-The receiver must be of type `set`\.
+Function that evaluates to `true` if the operand is a member of the receiver on the left side of the function.
+The receiver must be of type `set`.

 ### `.containsAll()` \(all element set membership test\)<a name="function-containsAll"></a>

 **Usage:** `<set>.containsAll(<set>)`

-Function that evaluates to `true` if *every* member of the operand set is a member of the receiver set\.
-Both the receiver and the operand must be of type `set`\.
+Function that evaluates to `true` if *every* member of the operand set is a member of the receiver set.
+Both the receiver and the operand must be of type `set`.

 ```
 //true